urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 [~ 50]
 ```

-The next part has a dot-dot-arm syntax, which means "the parent core of the
+The next part has `..on-init`, which means "the subject of the `on-init` arm".
-specified arm".
-Since we've specified the arm as `on-init`, its parent is our
+The subject of the `on-init` arm is our whole agent.
+In the [transition
-whole agent.
-In the [transition function](#transition-function) section we
+function](#transition-function) section we mentioned that most arms return a
-mentioned that most arms return a list of effects called `card`s and a new agent
+list of effects called `card`s and a new agent core.
+Since an empty list is `~`,
-core.
-Since an empty list is `~`, we've created a cell that fits that
+we've created a cell that fits that description.
-description.

 Let's examine our agent.
 In the dojo of a fake ship, mount the `%base` desk with
 `|mount %base`.
 On the Unix side, navigate to `/path/to/fake/ship/base`, and save